Marquee Club: Final location, closure and subsequent re-use of the name

 In 1988, Harold Pendleton sold the club to Billy Gaff, the former manager of Rod Stewart.
 The Wardour Street site was sold for redevelopment (it is now Meza and Floridita with a cigar retail shop, Spanish restaurant and Cuban restaurant and some flats), and the Marquee Club was forced to move again, this time to a larger venue at the former Cambridge Circus Cinematograph Theatre, 105 Charing Cross Road.
 The location was opened on 16 August 1988 by Kiss, who played a warm up gig ahead of their second headliner slot at The Monsters of Rock festival at Donnington.
 During this period, American progressive metal band Dream Theater recorded their first live album, Live at the Marquee, at the venue on 23 April 1993.
 Additionally, the American group All Mod Cons: A Tribute to The Jam, drew the largest ever crowd at this location in October 1993.
 This site was subsequently bought for redevelopment and the club closed in 1996.
 A Wetherspoons pub named "The Montagu Pyke" now occupies the building.
 In 1992, Marquee Club also used by Europe for their Halfway to Heaven song's videoclip.

 The Marquee was relocated in 2001 by Billy Gaff and entrepreneur Doug Palfreeman to Angel, Islington, in a purpose-built space.
 It was then sold on to Dave Stewart of the Eurythmics.
 However, with Stewart's team this hit financial difficulties and closed in 2003, less than a year after it had opened.
 It is now O2 Academy Islington.

 Under new owner entrepreneur Nathan Lowry, the Marquee Club re-opened in 2004 in Leicester Square above MTV's TRL studio.
 Jimmy Page re-opened the club.
 The opening night was called the Breakthrough Weekender featuring dozens of new and unsigned artists.
 A Jimi Hendrix exhibition ran for three months featuring a large collection of original guitars and unseen footage at the club, before being auctioned by Mick Fleetwood's auction company Fleetwood Owen.
 The club featured over 500 new and established bands during its time here, including Razorlight, the Feeling, and the Magic Numbers.
 Many music industry launches were held at the club including the Download Festival featuring Ozzy, Green Day, Billy Idol and Snow Patrol.
 Both MTV and the club closed with the Marquee citing licensing problems with Westminster Council.
 It continued as a pop up in St Martin's Lane for another year until closing in 2008.
 Lowry continues to hold the brand rights.
+The last artist to headline The Marquee at this venue were Essex based unsigned rockers Torn Asunder.